oktadev/okta-blog/_source/_posts/2023-09-15-oauth-api-tokens.md

 ### User access through a web application

 The last use case ensures the user's authorization applies to API access when using a web application.
 OAuth 2.0 supports limiting an application's actions to a subset of what the user can do and the data they see.
 In this flow, you have the user context to apply for resource authorization, plus having the user context makes auditing and tracing calls by individual users more straightforward.
-The OAuth 2.0 flow for this use case combines a standard flow, **Authorization Code** flow, along with an extension for an extra layer of security called **Proof Key for Code Exchange** (PKCE).
+The OAuth 2.0 flow for this use case combines a standard flow, **Authorization Code** flow, and an extension for an extra layer of security called **Proof Key for Code Exchange** (PKCE).

 Authorization Code flow with PKCE requires multiple steps to retrieve an access token and involves user interaction through consent and verification, which allows multi-factor authentication.
 In this flow, you'll redirect the user to an authorization server for the authorization code before requesting an access token.